 Head injuries may also cause issues in personality or conduct.
 Children with severe head injuries may need rehabilitation therapies like physical, occupational, and speech therapy.
-Severe head injuries may even cause the victim to go to a vegetative state or coma for the rest of the life.
+Severe head injuries may even cause the victim to go into a vegetative state or coma for the rest of their life.

 Preventive Measures to Avoid Head Injuries in Children

-Though it’s not always practical to keep track on children, there are few safety guidelines that can avoid head injuries and future worries.
+Though it’s not always practical to keep track of children, there are a few safety guidelines that can avoid head injuries and future worries.

-- Make sure that kids are using protective headgears while involving in sports activities like skateboarding, cycling, etc. This would prevent head injuries in children during games prone to falls.
+- Make sure that kids are using protective headgear while involved in sports activities like skateboarding, cycling, etc. This would prevent child head injury during games prone to falls.

 - Childproofing the home may protect your baby or toddler from serious head injuries.

 - The use of seatbelts, booster seats, etc., could prevent head injuries in children during a car accident.

 - Never leave your baby alone on a tabletop or in a crib.